 We all want to increase the shelf life of what we preserve and a vacuum food sealer is the only way to really make sure all the air is out.
-At the very moment the air goes and a good seal is established, you’ve given your food a significantly longer time in a refrigerator and months more in a freezer.
+At the very moment, the air goes and a good seal is established, you’ve given your food a significantly longer time in a refrigerator and months more in a freezer.

-Cooking diabetic friendly sponge puddings or cheesecakes – anything where sugar has to be replaced with sweetener takes extra time, so freezing it and retrieving it in good condition really does save time.
+Cooking diabetic friendly sponge puddings or cheesecakes – anything, where sugar has to be replaced with sweetener, takes extra time, so freezing it and retrieving it in good condition really does save time.
 It also ensures there’s always diabetic friendly food in the freezer which is important if you want to avoid that person feeling left out or breaking into the sugary desserts!

 Being able to vacuum seal main meals where sugar is non-existent, also helps for those night one falls through the door too tired to cook nor care less what the beloved blood sugar reads.
 Microwave or nothing!

-Home vacuum units for food all operate in the same way, with a vacuum to remove the air, a heat coil to make the seal and pressure to secure the seal.
-There isn’t a whole lot to go wrong, commonly the heat coil in cheaper models slows down the bagging and sealing of a lot of food at once because it overheats, eventually this is what usually breaks down.
+Home vacuum units for food all operate in the same way, with a vacuum to remove the air, a heating coil to make the seal and pressure to secure the seal.
+There isn’t a whole lot to go wrong, commonly the heat coil in cheaper models slows down the bagging and sealing of a lot of food at once because it overheats, eventually, this is what usually breaks down.

 There is quite a bit of good information including details of all the different types of food sealer and how they work – more techie explanations than here!